 From the current results, a solution using identical MC operation for affine cases as in other modes appears to be the preferred solution.
 However, compared to the BMS affine, it would be simpler to use fixed subblock size of 4x4 (as per CE 4.1.1a), i.e. remove the adaptive subblock size from BMS.

 Decision: Adopt JVET-K0184 to BMS; (CE4.1.1a 4x4 fixed subblock size).
 It was later decided in the JVET Sunday plenary that the affine tools (with modifications as adopted for BMS initially) will be moved to VTM.
-Revisit: Draft text to be provided (new doc) and reviewed.

 It is also mentioned that pixel-based MC may have subjective advantage, but it currently not evident whether this applies to relevant application cases.

+Was revisited later.
+Draft text was provided and reviewed Tue 17 1545.

+JVET-K0565 Draft text for affine motion compensation [H. Yang, H. Chen, Y. Zhao, J. Chen (Huawei)] [late]

+Suggestions made during discussion:

+High level enabling flag at SPS as already in software is missing (PPS or slice needs further consideration)

+Put into SPS 2 flags (1 for affine enabling, 1 for 6-parameter enabling)

+All affine operations and syntax should be disabled by the first flag

+All affine operations and syntax related to 6-parameter should be disabled by the second flag

+It is generally noted that the text is appropriate and complete, but needs more detailed investigation in context of integration by editors.

+For editors of draft text:

+Some alignment of subblock syntax with ATMVP would be necessary

+An implication of adopting affine and ATMVP requires also transferring some additional elements from HEVC, such as merge, MV prediction, MV difference coding

+What is further needed for affine, is the 1/16 sample precision interpolation filters.
+Otherwise, the MC process of HEVC can be retained for subblocks.
+Rounding to 1/4 pel also needs to be described

+8x8 MV compression requires action.
+Storage to be done with high (1/16 pel) precision.
+Note: It should be further studied if high precision is necessary.

 CE4.1 continuation Track B Thursday 12th 1300-1500 (chaired by JRO)

 Aspects of affine motion vector prediction